Updated 2026-03-08

 Multi-channel notification orchestration with visual designer.
 Good for teams with non-technical stakeholders designing notifications.

 Courier's visual template designer lets product managers and marketers create and edit notification content without engineering involvement — a significant workflow improvement over Novu's code-first approach.
 The platform supports dozens of delivery providers, so you can route email through SendGrid, push through Firebase, and SMS through Twilio from a single API.
 Preference management is built in, letting users control which channels they receive notifications on.
-At $500+/month after the free tier, the pricing is steep, but for organizations where non-technical teams need to manage notification content, the visual tooling justifies the cost.
+At $500+/month after the free tier, the pricing is steep, but for organizations where non-technical teams need to manage notification content, the visual tooling justifies the cost over Novu's developer-only approach.

 Visit